Must-Have Indoor Seed Starting Supplies

 Starting From Seeds

-Growing healthy seedlings starts with a having a dedicated space where you can regulate the temperature and the light.
+Growing healthy seedlings starts with a dedicated space where you can regulate air temperature and light.
 If possible, choose an area with natural light and good airflow.
 You can set up shelves or use a work table.
-Seeds like warmth.
-A soil temp of between 65 and 75 degrees Fahrenheit is ideal for germination.
-Consistency is the key because if your plants get too hot or too cold they can stop growing or die.
-Seedlings also thrive in similar temperatures.
-A gardening heat mat can prove to be a worthwhile investment.
+If you're starting small with a seed starter kit, a kitchen table works well.
+Seeds thrive in warmth, with an ideal soil temp of between 65 and 75 degrees Fahrenheit for germination.

 Best Seeds for Germination

-Before you take your pick of an almost endless variety of vegetable, flower and plant seeds, do a little research.
-Not all varieties of plants can grow everywhere successfully.
-Consider getting a seed starting chart to see which growing or hardiness zone you’re in.
 Most seeds have maps on the back of their packages that tell you which climate areas work best for them.
-It'll also tell you the ideal time for transplanting your new seedlings to an outdoor garden bed or container.
-Usually, you’ll plant 6–8 weeks before the final frost in your area.
+It will also indicate the ideal time for transplanting your new seedlings to an outdoor garden bed or container.
+Usually, you’ll plant 6 to 8 weeks before the final frost in your area.

 Below are some types of seed that make good starter seeds:

-- Organic seeds require a higher upfront investment but you get the peace-of-mind of knowing they don't contain pesticides or other ingredients.
+- Organic seeds require a higher upfront investment but you get the peace of mind of knowing they don't contain pesticides or other ingredients.
 (All the seeds at The Home Depot are non-GMO.)

 - Heirloom seeds have remained virtually unchanged for generations and adapt to different climates.